css-materials/course-site/content/notes/dataviz/grammar-of-graphics/index.md

   <FACET_FUNCTION>
 ```

-This template takes seven parameters, i.e. the bracketed words that appear in there, which compose the grammar of graphics (scales are not included in this template but they are a component of the grammar of graphic).
-Notice this template is a handy starting point, but it is not the only way this code can be written (see sectoin "Default" below for more).
+This template takes seven parameters, i.e. the bracketed words, which compose the grammar of graphics.
+Notice this template is a useful starting point, but this is not the only way this code can be written (read section "Defaults" below for more).

 Chapter 3 shows how to fill this template using the `mpg` dataset as an example, which holds observations collected by the US Environmental Protection Agency on 38 models of car: